rgoshen/notes/langauges/frontend/javascript/javascript.vanilla.basics.fundamentals-part-1.md

 > `console.log()` is the command to print something to the developer console in your browser.
 > You can use this to print the results from any of the following articles and exercises to the console.
-> We encourage you to code along with all of the examples in this and future lessons.
+> We encourage you to code along with all the examples in this and future lessons.

 Another way to include JavaScript in a webpage is through an external script.
 This is very similar to linking external CSS docs to your website.